 If you don’t have any obvious physical reasons to be sad, you still can do a lot to relieve the feeling and lead a happier life.
 First of all, try to get to the point: What exactly is bugging you?
 Are you overthinking?
 Learn to focus outside of yourself.
 Is it your demanding work?
 Find a way to cut hours or consider another career.
 Is it your loving but overly controlling spouse?
 Try to talk things out to resolve your issues.
 Are you simply bored?
 Try mastering a new skill.
 Is it lack of stimulation?
 Read books, go for trips or find a way to put yourself in an environment where all your senses are sufficiently stimulated.

 Talking to a trusted friend or writing a journal are a good place to start.
 Sometimes you may find that you need to make drastic changes in your lifestyle to feel good again, however it is important to remember that these changes shouldn’t affect anyone negatively (e.g. your spouse, your children, your family).

 Talking things out with a certified counselor may help not only define the core problem but also find a solution that is suitable for everyone involved.
-It is possible to speak to a professional counselor right from the comfort of your home.
-Go to this link to get matched with one of over 2000 licensed therapists who can not only listen but also give you a good advice for healthier and happier life.

 Image source: @dashu83, Freepik